 Emergency medical coverage

-If there is a travel advisory in place for no or non-essential travel prior to your departure date, there will be no coverage provided if the claim is directly related to the reason for the travel advisory warning.
+If there is a travel advisory in place for no or non-essential travel prior to your departure date, there will be no emergency medical coverage provided if the claim is directly related to the reason for the travel advisory warning.

 You can’t prepare for all possible events, but there are some steps you can take to keep you, your family and your trip protected.